 We first looked at stock charts in our Foundations of Stocks and Options Level 1 class post here.
 Where we introduced you to the various chart types, such as the line chart, the bar chart, and the candlestick chart, which are available for you to use when tracking a company’s performance in the marketplace.
-Today, we are going to pull back the curtain into the use of candlestick charts and hopefully shine a light on what goes on behind the scenes.
+Today, we are going to pull back the curtain into the use of candlestick charts as it is taught in the Foundations of Stocks and Options Level 2 Class 3 and hopefully shine a light on what goes on behind the scenes.

 As a technical analysis, we spend a large part of our time studying a company’s candlestick chart.
 We tend to take a holistic view of the candlesticks, which includes the price action of the candle and the market sentiment which drives the candles.
 For example, support and resistance points occur on a chart because there is a change or shift in the perspectives of the buyers and sellers.
 A stock will find support when the price drops to a certain point, and more buyers come in to push the price of the stock higher.
 It is this idea of what happens behind the scenes that tells us a story regarding how buyers and sellers currently view the company they are trading.

 Chart patterns are examples of behavior that form during stock price transitions.
 These patterns reflect the story behind the price movements of a company’s stock.
 Some patterns indicate a reversal trend is approaching; however, all chart patterns help us to anticipate future price movement.
 Some examples of basic chart patterns are V-Tops and Bottoms, Double Tops and Bottoms, and Triple Tops and Bottoms.